Museums in Malta are easy and fairly cheap to visit, but if you have a limited amount of time, which museums do you add to your trip itinerary?

 Mainly focusing on the key role aircraft played during World War II in defending Malta from the Axis powers, the Malta Aviation Museum is somewhat of a treasure trove for aviation enthusiasts.

 Why visit?
 Spread out over three hangars, you’ll find the beautifully restored Spitefire Mk IX and Hawker Hurricane IIA, among over two dozen other aircraft.
 You’ll also find several artefacts and documents of historical importance here.

 Tip: Consider combining your visit to this museum with the Ta` Qali Crafts Village and Meridiana Wine Estate tour (book in advance!)

 Location: Lascaris Ditch, Valletta

-This underground complex of rooms is believed to be one of Malta’s best kept secrets from World War II, forming the heart of the British war defense HQ, from where missions were coordinated and enemy forces monitored.
+The Lascaris War Rooms are an underground complex of rooms and are believed to be one of Malta’s best kept secrets from World War II, forming the heart of the British war defense HQ, from where missions were coordinated and enemy forces monitored.